linuxsimba/running-d3-in-node-example/README.md

-D3.js running in a node.js server
+D3.js running in a Node.js server Example

 see the [blog article for a few more details](http://linuxsimba.com/running-d3-in-node)